-The program requires completion of 12 classes.
+The program requires completion of 12 classes plus the Communicating Business Decisions course sequence.
 Nine of these are required core classes that cover the principles of finance, accounting, marketing, operations, information systems, managerial economics and data-driven managerial decision making.
-The three remaining classes are electives that students can choose according to their interest.
-A student pursuing the Master of Science in Business Administration-General Management on a full-time basis completes the program in three quarters.
-Part-time scheduling opportunities are also available.
-A 3.0 grade point average is required for graduation.
+The three remaining classes are electives that students can choose according to their inter-